 🅿️ parking & getting there: 74170, Saint-Gervais-les-Bains;

-It is an easy family hike to reach this 🎣 small fishing lake in the summertime (in winter it is on ❄️ a ski de fond boucle for more experienced cross-country skiers).
-A super spot to admire the 🏔 Massifs des Aravis, the Aiguilles de Varan, the Aiguilles Croches and the chaîne du Mont-Joly.
+It is an easy family hike to reach this 🎣 small fishing lake in the summertime (in winter it is on ❄️ a ski de fond boucle for more experienced cross-country skiers, or a snow-shoeing or hiking trail).
+It’s a super spot to admire the 🏔 Massif des Aravis, the Aiguilles de Varan, the Aiguilles Croches and the chaîne du Mont-Joly.

 Next to the main lake is 💦 a small, ephemeral 🐸 mare aux têtards, which I imagine dries up once the summer sun hits hard!

 ☕️ eating options: there is a restaurant on-site with playground games, and you can 🎣 fish for trout! (on some days you can pay to BBQ your catch);

 🅿️ parking & getting there: address – 1350 chemin de la Rée, 74120, Megève / 🅿️ FREE parking (follow signs off road up to Côte 2000; turn of at hamlet Le Maz), followed by a 15mins uphill walk to 💦 Lac de Javen (for non-walkers, you can drive all the way there, or if you are eating in the restaurant on-site, you are allowed to park here) / also a great destination 🚵♂️ to bike to!

 [ question: can you spot 🐸 the little frog in the third photo (middle right)? ]

 This 🌲 forest hike is perfect for families . . . the sentier has annotated panels to read, and a marmot observation post!
 You can also 🎣 fish at the small lake.
 I cannot confirm that you’ll see tadpoles here; but I imagine you would;